What Are Non-Cash Accounts?

 Transactions in these accounts do not involve payment or receipt of cash.
 Nevertheless, they conform to the accounting definitions for expenses and revenues because they ultimately decrease or increase owners equity on the Balance sheet.

-This article further defines and explains the terms non cash accounts, non cash revenue, and non cash expense.
-Sections below show the role of non cash revenues and expenses in deriving actual cash flow totals on the Cash Flow Statement, as well as other business uses with the following terms:
+This article further defines and describes the terms non-cash accounts, non-cash revenue, and non-cash expense.
+Sections below show the role of non-cash revenues and expenses in deriving actual cash flow totals on the Cash Flow Statement, as well as other business uses with the following terms:

-- How is the cash flow statement (Statement of changes in financial position) adjusted for non cash expenses and revenues?
+- How is the cash flow statement (Statement of changes in financial position, SCFP) adjusted for non-cash expenses and revenues?

-Non cash revenue accounts include items such as accrued revenues (or unrealized revenues).
-A company may earn certain revenues in the current accounting period by closing a sale and shipping goods, but these are non cash revenues until the customer actually pays.
-Accountants sometimes call such revenues unrealized revenues.
-In any case, these revenues will remain non cash revenues until either of two events occurs:
+Non-cash revenue accounts include items such as accrued revenues (or unrealized revenues).
+A company may earn certain "revenues" in the current accounting period by closing a sale and shipping goods, but these are non-cash revenues until the customer pays.
+Accountants sometimes call such revenues "unrealized revenues."
+In any case, these revenues will remain non-cash revenues until either of two events occurs:

-- The seller decides that payment will not be forthcoming, in which case they can be written offas bad debt.
+- The seller decides that payment will not be forthcoming, in which case the seller can write-off the unrealized revenues as bad debt.

-In accrual accounting, non cash revenues can be reported as earned revenues on the Income statement but they cannot add to the cash inflow total on the cash flow statement.
+In accrual accounting, firms report non-cash revenues as earned revenues on the Income statement, but they cannot add to the cash inflow total on the cash flow statement.

-Transactions in non cash expense accounts meet the textbook definition of expense: Generally, they decrease owner’s equity by using up assets.
+Transactions in non-cash expense accounts meet the textbook definition of expense: Generally, they decrease owner’s equity by using up assets.
 They do not represent actual cash flow, however.
-The most familiar non cash accounts are for depreciation expenses, but others include amortization and bad debt expenses.
+The most common non-cash accounts are for depreciation expenses, but others include amortization and bad debt expenses.

-Non cash expenses appear on the Income statement for the purpose of reducing bottom line earnings, thereby lowering taxes.
+Non-cash expenses appear on the Income statement to reduce bottom-line earnings, thereby lowering taxes.
 Consider, for instance, a company buying an expensive asset entirely with cash:

 Buyer's Cash Holdings on Balance Sheet Decrease By Full Purchase Amount

-When cash flows to the vendor, the full purchase amount is entered as a Credit (CR) to one of the buyer's asset accounts, most likely "Cash on hand."
+When money flows to the vendor, the buyer enters the full purchase amount as a Credit (CR) to one of the buyer's asset accounts, most likely "Cash on hand."
 In double entry accounting, a credit transaction decreases the balance in an Asset account.
-This shows that the buyer's cash holdings are reduced by the full amount of the purchase.
+In other words, the payment action reduces the buyer's cash holdings by the full amount of the purchase.

 At the end of the reporting period, the full purchase amount appears on the buyer's cash flow statement (statement of changes in financial position) under "Uses of cash."